 What do I expect when selecting a hostel / hotel?

 When traveling cheaply, I do not only focus on the price of the hostel or hotel I am planning to stay in but also on living conditions, customer service and what I consider to be the most important- hospitality.
 Moreover, I want my belongings to be safe, meet some great people, get some local and or western food and take part in some activities in around not far away from my hostel.
-I always leave the hostel early in the morning and come back late at night, however sometimes I might want to stay in and chill out with other travellers for a little bit longer.
+I always leave the hostel early in the morning and come back late at night, however sometimes I might want to stay in and chill out with other travelers for a little bit longer.

 Money vs. standard

 I always thought that if you pay a little money, you should not expect too much and dirty rooms and unpleasant staff are not a surprise.
 In many cases that is so true.
 However, I found a few places, traveling in China and Hong Kong, where, despite the fact you do not pay a lot for a room, you can still get a great service, have fun there and the staff are more than happy to help you with many things such as good restaurant recommendation, visa documents and so on.
 During this whole adventure I have learnt one thing- always give an objective feedback on the website where you book your hotel hostel and keep sharing your experience with others on this or any other travel websites.
 Thanks to this, we can help each other a lot and recommend some good and cheap places to stay in.

 How to find a good hostel hotel living up my expectations?